James Ramsey Ullman

+In his late 20's, after a discouraging lack of success as a theatrical producer, in New York, he undertook a journey from Lima to the Atlantic.
+He wrote about that journey in his book The Other Side of the Mountain: An Escape to the Amazon, which is entertaining and informative on several levels.

 High Conquest was the first of nine books for the J.B.
-Lippincott company coming out in 1941 followed by The White Tower, River of The Sun, Windom's Way, and Banner in the Sky which was a 1955 Newbery Honor book.
+Lippincott Company, coming out in 1941, followed by The White Tower, River of The Sun, Windom's Way, and Banner in the Sky, a 1955 Newbery Honor book.
 All of these titles became small motion pictures.

 Ullman was the ghost writer for Tenzing Norgay's 1955 autobiography Man of Everest (originally published as Tiger of the Snows) and for John Harlin's biography Straight Up.

 He also wrote the short story "Top Man", a story about mountaineers climbing K3, a mountain in India.
 The story appears in several anthologies.
 It was originally published in the Saturday Evening Post in 1940.
 Issue #35.

 Beyond his mountaineering books, he wrote "Where the Bong Tree Grows," an account of a year he spent travelling through some of the most remote islands of the South Pacific.
 Ullman also wrote a novel about the poet Arthur Rimbaud, The Day on Fire (1958).